The Pole Behaviour of the Phase Derivative of the Short-Time Fourier Transform: Numerical Observations

 For this, we need to compute the derivative of the phase in discrete settings.
 We used the expression (\ref{eq:DerivFormula}) to compute the phase derivative.

-Using this formula we will face numerical difficulties when the denominator $V(f,g)(x,\omega)$ is close to zero.
-But using double precision, these problems appear only for really small values of the modulus (on the order of $10^{-13}$), which allows us to reliably observe the values of the phase derivative even close to the zeros of the STFT.
+We see on this formula that we will face numerical difficulties when the denominator $V(f,g)(x,\omega)$ is close to zero.
+But using double precision, these problems only appear for really small values of the modulus (on the order of $10^{-13}$), which allows us to reliably observe the values of the phase derivative even close to the zeros of the STFT.
 In the figures of this paper, the phase derivative values are ignored and represented as white at the points where the value of the modulus is too small.

 The results of our experiments are illustrated by Figure \ref{fig:NoiseDerivative}.
-As can be seen on this figure, the time-frequency distribution of the values are highly structured as in \cite{gama06}.
-In particular, the values of the phase derivative with high absolute values are concentrated around several time-frequency points, which can be identified as the zeros of the transform when looking at the modulus.
-Furthermore, the shape of the phase derivative seems to be very similar in the neighbourhood of the zeros, with a typical pattern repeating at each zero.
-This typical pattern is represented on the third image of Figure \ref{fig:NoiseDerivative}.
+The time-frequency distribution of the values appears to be highly structure, as e.g. noted in \cite{gama06}.
+The values of the phase derivative with high absolute values are concentrated around several time-frequency points, which can be identified as the zeros of the transform when looking at the modulus.
+Furthermore, the shape of the phase derivative seems to be very similar in the neighbourhood of the zeros, with a typical pattern repeating at each zero, see Figure \ref{fig:NoiseDerivative}.
 When going from low to high frequencies, it presents a negative peak followed by a positive one.

-This phenomenon is related to the fact that the STFT of white noise is a correlated process.
-This correlation is determined by the reproducing kernel of the transform (see part 6.2.1 of \cite{carmtorr1}).
-It is thus interesting to study the influence of the window choice on the observed structure of the phase derivative.
-It could be expected that this behavior depends a lot on the Gaussian window and the fact that, in this case, the STFT is related to the Bargman transform \cite{gr01}, which is an analytic function.
+This phenomenon is related to the fact that the STFT of white noise is a correlated process, with a correlation determined by the window through the reproducing kernel of the transform (see part 6.2.1 of \cite{carmtorr1}).
+It is thus interesting to study the influence of the window choice on the observed structure of the phase derivative, as illustrated in Figure \ref{fig:WinInfluence}.

-The influence of the window is illustrated in Figure \ref{fig:WinInfluence}.
-Comparing Figure \ref{fig:NoiseDerivative} and the first display of Figure \ref{fig:WinInfluence}, we can observe the effect of scaling the window (or change of window length).
-We see that narrowing the window results in similar patterns around the zeros, but with a scaled shape: the resulting pattern is narrower over time, but wider over frequency.